About This Trip

 This immersive volunteer vacation will sharpen your reef fish ID skills and get you familiar with field techniques that scientists use to evaluate the health of coral reefs.
 Working with local biologists you will explore the Tres Palmas Marine Reserve and support their efforts to monitor the health of the reserve.

-There will be opportunities to learn about local sea turtle nesting populations, to dissect lionfish and learn about how this invasive species is impacting reefs across the Caribbean, and to compare the near shore marine reserve reefs with the offshore remote reefs of Desecheo Island.
-In between these activities you will meet local conservationists, artists, and have a chance to participate in a local cooking class, all while staying in the seaside surf town of Rincón.
+There will be opportunities to learn about local sea turtle nesting populations, to help monitor coral reef restoration sites, and to compare the near shore marine reserve reefs with the offshore remote reefs of Desecheo Island.
+In between these activities you will meet local conservationists and biologists and have a chance to participate in a local cooking class, all while staying in the seaside surf town of Rincón.

 Notes on Trip Costs